Fontana Dam: Location

 Along with covering a 29 mi stretch of the Little Tennessee, Fontana Lake also extends across the lower 11 mi of the Tuckasegee River (which flows southward from Cherokee and Bryson City), and the lower 5 mi or so of the Nantahala River, extending into the scenic Nantahala Gorge.
 Several rapid-flowing mountain streams— some of which drop several thousand feet from the crest of the Great Smokies in just a few miles— empty into Fontana's north shore.
 The most notable of these streams — Eagle Creek and Hazel Creek — form substantial embayments just upstream from the dam.

 North Carolina Highway 28 (which crosses a bridge downstream from the dam) provides the only major road access to the Fontana Dam area.
 At Deals Gap, 11 mi west of the dam, the road intersects U.S. Route 129, which continues westward to Maryville.
 East of the dam, NC-28 follows the lake's south shore for about 25 mi before intersecting U.S. Route 74.

 The Fontana Dam site previously hosted an narrow gauge funicular railway for tourists.
 This has been closed.
+The site offered daily tours until the September 11 attacks in 2001.
+As of 2026, public tours have been offered at the dam only twice, with participants selected through a lottery.